AlexeyIvanov8/scala-performance-tests/README.md

 # Scala performance tests
 This project created for test some performance aspects of Scala and show need inprovements.

-# Technical note
+## Technical note
 For tests I use JMH benchmarking framework.

 PC configuration.

-Intel(R) Core(TM) i5-6600K CPU @ 3.50GHz up to 4.40GHz
+CPU: Intel(R) Core(TM) i5-6600K CPU @ 3.50GHz up to 4.40GHz

-DDR4, single channel, 16Gb, 2133MHz
+RAM: DDR4, single channel, 16Gb, 2133MHz

-# Reflection cache synchronization tests
+## Reflection cache synchronization tests
 Current time Scala reflection is not optimize for using in multithreading environment.
 Because work with inner reflection cache wrap by locking and with intensive work(for example - JSON serialization/deserialization) threads forced to wait relase lock.
 Even if reflection data is saved in application cache inner cache whatever is used.
 But if try analyze as reflections work we'll find what synchronization